Is It OK to Acknowledge Patriotic Holidays in Church?

 THIS MEMORIAL DAY

-If you're looking for a way to give appropriate weight to Veterans Day in your church service in your pre-service slideshows with a title graphic, or take it one step further and incorporate a mini movie to express gratitude for the sacrifices they have made, here are a few that we think are really great options:
+If you're looking for a way to give appropriate weight to Memorial Day in your church service in your pre-service slideshows with a title graphic, or take it one step further and incorporate a mini movie to express gratitude for the sacrifices they have made, here are a few that we think are really great options: